-Dr. Jessica Ivy (email) is an Assistant Professor of Mathematics and STEM Education.
+Dr. Jessica Ivy (email) is an Assistant Professor of Mathematics and STEM Education and the Chair of the MAT program.
 Before joining the Bellarmine faculty, Jessica was an Assistant Professor of Mathematics Education at Mississippi State University.
 She received her Ph.D. in Education with an emphasis in Secondary Education at The University of Mississippi (UM).
 She completed a graduate research fellowship at the Center for Mathematics and Science Education at UM working on projects funded through the National Science Foundation and the U.S. Department of Education.

 A former high school mathematics teacher, Jessica’s primary research area involves the integration of technology in teaching and learning explored primarily through the lens of technological pedagogical and content knowledge (TPACK).
 She is a professional developer and consultant for the National Council of Teachers of Mathematics (NCTM) and is currently serving on the NCTM Professional Development Services Committee (PDSC).